Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

     app.run(host="0.0.0.0", port=5000, debug=False)
 ```

 You want to visit the api endpoint in the web browser.
 If using Cloudflare, you either will reverse proxy it or use the free Cloudflare tunneling because you can't fetch custom ports on Cloudflare proxy protected websites.
 Or you can switch to DNS-only instead of Proxy at Cloudflare, but that could expose your VPS ip address (if the domain has already been on a botnet before, don't switch to DNS because they will continue to hack you directly once they detect your IP).
-For Cloudflare tunneling to work, you should use a subdomain, you must not have a DNS record to that subdomain, you must not have SSL certificate for that subdomain, and if your tech stack has access to routing to localhots or to the internet then it must be internet (dont use Flask's `host="0.0.0.0"`)
+For Cloudflare tunneling to work, you should use a subdomain, you must not have a DNS record to that subdomain, you must not have SSL certificate for that subdomain, and if your tech stack has access to routing to localhost or to the internet then it must be internet (dont use Flask's `host="0.0.0.0"`)
 #### Mongo
 - Installation
 	- See if you have mongo already installed `mongo --version` or `mongosh --version`, as long as one of them works.
 Cloudpanel does NOT come with Mongo.